AdityaGupta1509/Power-Bi-Projects/README.md

 ## How to Use

-Each project comes with its own set of instructions on how to use and customize the Power BI reports or dashboards.
-Follow the steps outlined in the respective project's README for a smooth experience.
+Each project comes with its own set of files to use them download the folder and open the .pbix file in the folder to access the dashboard.
+To just access the dashboard you can download the .pbix file only but to see all the resources used in creating the dashboard easily you can download other files as well.

-## Upcoming Projects

-Stay tuned for exciting new projects!
-Here's a sneak peek at what's coming next:

 ## Contributions